 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-When present in the Per-STA Profile subelement of a Basic Multi-Link element, the Non-inheritance element identifies one or more elements that are not inherited by the [12968]STA corresponding to the per-STA profile.
-The identified elements are present in the Management frame [10557](transmitted by the STA that )includes the Basic Multi-Link element and are not [12968]contained within the Per-STA Profile subelement that carried the Non-Inheritance element.
+When present in the Per-STA Profile subelement of a Basic Multi-Link element, the Non-inheritance element identifies one or more elements that are not inherited by the [12968]reported STA corresponding to the per-STA profile.
+The identified elements are present in the Management frame [10557]that includes the Basic Multi-Link element and are not [12968]present within the Per-STA Profile subelement that carries the Non-Inheritance element (also see 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element)).